sato-susumu/diffdrive_ddsm115/README.md

 # diffdrive_ddsm115

+To run diffdrive on PiBot, follow the commands below.
+`ping pibot` to get his ip address
+`ssh pibot@xxx.xxx.xxx.xxx`
+`cd into workspace`
+`colcon build --symlink-install`
+`source install/setup.bash`
+`ros2 launch diffdrive_ddsm115 diffpibot.launch.py`

+In another terminal on the computer with the controller.
+`cd into ros workspace`
+`source install/setup.bash`
+`ros2 launch teleop_twist_joy teleop-launch.py joy_config:='xbox' joy_vel:=/diffbot_base_controller/cmd_vel_unstamped`

-This node is designed to provide a ros2_control hardware interface for an Arduino running firmware from `ros_arduino_bridge`.
+This node is designed to provide a ros2_control hardware interface for 2x DDSM115 motors.
 It is designed to be used with a `diff_drive_controller` from `ros2_control`.
-It is expected to communicate via serial and to have two motors, each with velocity control and position/velocity feedback.
+It is expected to communicate via RS485 serial and to have two DDSM115 motors, using velocity control and position feedback.

 It is based on the diffbot example from [ros2_control demos](https://github.com/ros-controls/ros2_control_demos/tree/master/example_2).